DiamondLightSource/discorpy/docs/source/install.rst

 need to configure Python interpreter by pointing to the installed location of Anaconda.
 Each software has instructions of how to do that.
-There is a list of standard Python libraries shipped with `Anaconda <https://docs.anaconda.com/anaconda/packages/pkg-docs/>`_, known as *base* environment.
+There is a list of standard Python libraries shipped with `Anaconda <https://docs.anaconda.com/anaconda/packages/pkg-docs/>`_, known as the *base* environment.
 To install a Python package out of the list, it's a good practice that users should create a separate environment from the base.
 This `tutorial <https://www.freecodecamp.org/news/why-you-need-python-environments-and-how-to-manage-them-with-conda-85f155f4353c/>`_ gives an overview about Python environment.
 Instructions of how to create a new environment and how to install new packages are `here <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_